letsfindaway/basement-ventilation/README.md

 It only makes sense to open the windows when the air outside is drier than inside.
 If it is the other way around then you should better keep them shut.
 You can do that manually, of course.
 But especially in summer the right time is in very early hours, and who wants to get up at 3:00 just to open the window in the basement?

-This Arduino project does this automatically for two rooms in my house. its basic setup is a simple 1-2-3:
+This Arduino project does this automatically for two rooms in my house.
+Its basic setup is a simple 1-2-3:

 * 1 Adafruit Feather board and a touch display
 * 2 linear motors to operate the windows